Big Green (non-profit company)

-Big Green is a 501(c)(3) nonprofit organization started in 2011 by Kimbal Musk and his partner Hugo Matheson.
-They operated The Kitchen restaurant group with the belief that every child should have the opportunity to play, learn and grow in healthy communities.
+Big Green is a 501(c)(3) nonprofit organization founded in 2011 by Kimbal Musk and Hugo Matheson.

-A combination of playground and outdoor classroom, the learning gardens are spaces where learners discover and get trained on the science of growing fruits and vegetables.
-It aims to enhance students' health and improve communities through the creation of practical, garden-based education opportunities.

 History

-Big Green was established in 2011 by Kimbal Musk and Hugo Matheson.
-Its core idea is that school gardens helping boost school children’s fondness for healthy foods.
-These gardens were conceptualized to assist children in building up better responses to pressures and anxieties and improve learners' academic performance.
-Its founders intend Big Green to be replicated in other schools and generate a range of school-related solutions.
+Big Green was established in 2011 by Kimbal Musk and Hugo Matheson, with the goal of enhancing mindfulness about health and improving communities through the creation of practical, garden-based education opportunities.

 The first learning garden was constructed in Denver, Colorado at Schmitt Elementary.
+Originally named, 'The Kitchen Community', the organization's name changed to Big Green in 2018.

+In 2021, the organization changed its business model from maintaining community gardens and teaching students to dispersing grants.

+In 2023, the organization launched a cross-country "Grow Together" bus tour.

 Learning gardens

-A “learning garden” is an out-of-doors classroom that also serves as a productive garden of food plants.
+A “learning garden” is an outdoor classroom that also serves as a productive garden of edible plants.
 It is composed of modular, raised beds with seating and shade, providing space for teaching and learning.
 The gardens are designed to become vehicles for comprehensive mindset change regarding child nourishment, socialization and student achievement.
 They are also designed to go well with any type of school structure, whether urban or rural.

 The food harvested from the learning gardens are sold to restaurants.
 The activity aims to teach students to become young entrepreneurs and acquire business abilities.

+In 2018, Big Green build learning gardens in 100 schools in the metro Detroit area.

 Controversy

-Big Green has been accused of illegally discriminating against and firing employees who were attempting to organize the workers.
+Big Green has been accused of illegally discriminating against and firing employees who were unionizing.Ten workers who lost their jobs in 2021 settled with Big Green for $449,999 in back pay, benefits and wages, in September 2024.
+According to the case, the organization "threatened employees with discipline and termination for engaging in union activities" in July 2021.All 10 employees were offered reinstation by the company; two accepted, according to a court motion.